 Instead, I can say definitively that the X-T1 won’t be the weakest link in your photographic life.
 With the exception of a few specialized scenarios that require much higher resolution files or extremely fast autofocus at any cost, I feel confident saying the Fuji X-T1 can handle anything you throw at it.
 As long as you have the right lens for the job.

-Now that it’s gone back to Fuji and I’ve had some time (and a few gigs) without it, it’s time to answer my initial question: what contribution did the X-T1 make to my work?
+It’s time to answer my initial question: what contribution did the X-T1 make to my work?

-In short, it allowed me to do all the same kinds of photography I can with my DSLR, while providing a faster, smaller, quieter, and more seamless experience for me from shoot to print.
+It allowed me to do all the same kinds of photography I can with my DSLR, while providing a faster, smaller, quieter, and more seamless experience for me from shoot to print.

 I don’t know what else I could ask for in a camera.

 To be clear: I was not approached by Fuji with any sort of sponsorship or offer of gear.
 I reached out to them after they shared the X100S review on their social accounts, and they agreed to let me spend a month with the X-T1 kit, no strings attached.
 They were communicative with me throughout and have been peerlessly helpful, honest, and fair.
 Their attitude encouraged me to be just as helpful, just as honest, and just as fair with my review, so any biases come strictly from my own experiences and not from any hidden compensation from Fuji.
-They don’t play that game, and I respect them all the more for it.
+They don’t play that game, and I love them all the more for it.↩